squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-10-patriot-flowershop.md

 }
 ```

 A call to `exec`?
 It's practically asking to be exploited -- and you very easily can.
-The webhook is validated, but the valdation is done very insecurely, using PHP filters:
+The webhook is validated, but the validation is done very insecurely, using PHP filters:

 ```php
 $this->wh = filter_var($wh, FILTER_SANITIZE_URL);